ComputeCanada/2017-11-15-ualberta/spreadsheet_lessons/00-intro.md

 - Plotting
 - and more.

-How many people have used spreadsheets in their research?

 Spreadsheets can be very useful, but they can also be frustrating and can sometimes give us incorrect results.

-What are some things that you've accidentally done in a spreadsheet, or have been frustrated that you can't do easily?
+**Question:** What are some things that you've accidentally done in a spreadsheet, or have been frustrated that you can't do easily?

 ### Spreadsheet outline

-In this lesson we’re going to talk about how to use spreadsheets to organize and clean data, we're not going to go through the built-in functions available in most spreadsheet software.
+In this lesson we’re going to talk about how to organize spreadsheets to keep data clean and reusable, we're not going to go through the built-in functions available in most spreadsheet software.
+Specific topics we will cover include:

 - Good data entry practices - formatting data tables in spreadsheets
 - How to avoid common formatting mistakes